dpck/split/documentary/index.md

 %NPM: @depack/split%

-`@depack/split` is Splits The Package Name To Return The Name With Scope And Paths.
+`@depack/split` Splits The Package Name To Return The Name With Scope And Paths.

 ```sh
 yarn add -E @depack/split